Modulation (music): Requirements

 The quasi-tonic is the tonic of the new key established by the modulation.
 The modulating dominant is the dominant of the quasi-tonic.
-The pivot chord is a predominant to the modulating dominant and a chord common to both the keys of the tonic and the quasi-tonic.
+The pivot chord precedes the modulating dominant, and is common to both the key of the immediately preceding tonic, and the new key of the quasi-tonic.
 For example, in a modulation to the dominant, ii/V–V/V–V could be a pivot chord, modulating dominant, and quasi-tonic.

 Types

 Common-chord modulation

 Common-chord modulation in the opening of Chopin's Prelude in C minor, Op.
 28, No. 20.